 Are NIL deals legal?

 Yes.
-Since July 2021, NCAA rules allow athletes to profit from their NIL while maintaining eligibility, as long as deals comply with NCAA guidelines, state laws, and institutional policies.
+Since July 2021, NCAA rules allow athletes to profit from their NIL while maintaining eligibility, as long as NIL deals comply with NCAA guidelines, state laws, and institutional policies.

 Learn More About the NIL Landscape